hitachi-vantara/hv-playbooks-dataprotection/VeeamBucket_Creation/README.md

    ### Details to be entered to execute the bucket configuration :
    - Region: Mention the region of the VSP One Object
    - Service_Point: Mention the S3 service endpoint of VSP One Object
+   - Access_Key: provide the access key of the user/account as the veeam may have multiple users.
    - Storage_bucket: Mention the S3 bucket name, which is already created on VSP One Object
    - Bucket_folder: Mention the folder name that is to be created inside the bucket during Veeam storage creation.
    - Veeam_Stoarge_name: Veeam Stoarge repository name